 - You can enable client authorization of read and write operations by your applications.
 For example, you can define that only specific applications are allowed to read from a Kafka topic.
 You can also restrict write access to Kafka topics to prevent data pollution or fraudulent activities.

---cluster --operation Create set so that the application has the permissions to create
+the ACL set so that the application has the permissions to create

 This example is based on the Confluent blog post Apache Kafka Security 101.
 The purpose is to configure a Kafka Streams application to enable client authentication and encrypt data-in-transit when communicating with its Kafka cluster.